open-mmlab/mmyolo/docs/en/recommended_topics/application_examples/ionogram_detection.md

 ### Choose a suitable batch size

 - Often, the batch size governs the training speed, and the ideal batch size will be the largest batch size supported by the available hardware.
-- When the accelerators aren't yet saturated, if the batch size doubles, the training throughput should also double (or at least nearly double).
-Equivalently, the time per step should be constant (or at least nearly constant) as the batch size increases.
+- If the video memory is not yet fully utilized, doubling the batch size should result in a corresponding doubling (or close to doubling) of the training throughput.
+This is equivalent to maintaining a constant (or nearly constant) time per step as the batch size increases.
 - Automatic Mixed Precision (AMP) is a technique to accelerate the training with minimal loss in accuracy.
 To enable AMP training, add `--amp` to the end of the training command.

 Hardware information: